Peace Corps Prep Program

 - Professional and Leadership Development

 The Peace Corps Prep Student Guide explains each of these requirements in detail.
 Use this guide to map out your Peace Corps Prep course of study.
-In particular, refer to this when completing your PC Prep application, where you'll need to document how you plan to fulfill each requirement.
+When completing the PC Prep application on Canvas, refer to the Student Guide to document how you plan to fulfill each requirement.
 This guide aligns point-by-point with each section of the application.
 Be sure to read all of it before you begin your journey.

 1. Training and Experience in a Specific Work Sector